 - Skin Treatment – Skin treatment serums are used for specific concerns such as pimples, dryness, flaking, and dermatitis.
 They have anti-inflammatory effects that reduce the size of swelling and soothe skin irritation.

 - Anti-Aging Serums – Prevent and slow down skin aging with anti-aging serums.
 They have a high concentration of antioxidants to fight free radicals.
-Anti-aging serums help regulate functions of the skin to keep the elasticity and firmness of skin.
+Anti-aging serums help regulate functions of the skin to keep it firm and elastic.

 - Retinol Serums – Retinol serums target issues such as acne and blemishes.
 They improve skin tone and texture by promoting skin cell renewal.
 Retinol serums are great for oily and acne-prone skin.
 They minimize pores to give the skin a smoother texture.

-Whether it’s for cleansing, moisturizing, nourishment, or treatment – essential oils are great addition to any skin care.
+Whether it’s for cleansing, moisturizing, nourishment, or treatment – essential oils are great addition to any skin care routine.
 There are oils that suit certain skin types.
 Essential oils pack healing powers too.
 You can use oils to treat skin concerns such as acne and irritation.

 Essential oils are rich in vitamins, minerals, and essential fatty acids.
 All of these are important in keeping the skin healthy.
 You can also use organic oils from head to toe.
 For sensitive areas of the body, use lighter or diluted oils.

 Hydrating masks are popular in skin care as well since they are considered luxurious.
 They moisturize and provide nourishment to the skin.
 These masks contain active moisturizing ingredients.
 Cosmetics are part of skin care too.
 When looking for makeups, it is important to consider the ingredients used in the products.